da21510/avl.github.io/recruit/webdev.md

 	1. Open a port that is more secure than commonly scanned ports (e.g. Port 22)
 	1. Make sure firewall configured so you can see your web page outside of your local area network.
 1. **GitHub Account.** Make sure you have a public GitHub account that you can host your exam submission code for us to evaluate.

+## How to Submit
+1. Upload code to public github or gitlab account.
+1. Run your app in production for 1 week.
+1. **Please submit exam by completing this [survey](https://forms.gle/fNj5fj2hbwwPQ9Bk9)**